hero media

 Just off the coast of southern Victoria, Phillip Island is a natural playground for foodies, wildlife enthusiasts, hikers and thrill-seekers.
 But come January, this pristine paradise turns into a hub for music lovers as the annual Ocean Sounds festival kicks off.

-Respect for the island’s residents (furry and otherwise), as well as its landscape and environment, are at the forefront of the festival’s ethos.
+Respect for the island’s residents (furry and otherwise), as well as its landscape and environment, is at the forefront of the festival’s ethos.
 Ocean Sounds balances this reverence with a line-up of like-minded artists; this year, it’s The Tesky Brothers, Thelma Plum, The Presets and more.

 What’s on in Queensland in January